 - High speed, high inertia drive system with a perimeter weighted flywheel for a

 smooth, consistent workout

-- Heart rate monitoring on handlebar grips and telemetry enabled for chest strap
+- Heart rate monitor on handlebar grips and telemetry enabled for chest strap monitor

-- In-console speakers with iPod® or MP3 player input port and
+- Built-in speakers with iPod® or MP3 player input port and

 - Bluetooth and USB data transfer functionality to Schwinn Connect™ or